sixtyandme logo

-Peter Keers is a writer and video blogger focusing on topics for the over-55 audience.
-Defining himself as a curious seeker, Peter’s interests range across both the art and the science of living an authentic and fulfilling life in the 21st century.
-See Peter’s recent posts at www.cantissimoseniorliving.com and www.concisioncomm.com.
-He can be contacted at peter@cantissiomoseniorliving.com.
+Peter Keers is a writer and video blogger focusing on topics for the over-50 audience.
+Defining himself as a curious seeker, Peter’s interests range across the art and the science of living an authentic and fulfilling life in the 21st century.
+See Peter’s eBooks on travel, long-term care, Medicare, and other topics at Living 50+.

 Latest Posts By Peter Keers